For graph and advanced features, download the full Intel Codex Vault and open it in Obsidian.

 # Method 2: Download from APK mirror sites

-# APKMirror, APKPure, APKMonk (verify integrity!)
+# APKMirror, APKPure, APKMonk — verify integrity by re-checking

 Step 2: Decompile APK with JADX